-To make sure you sleep safely after your FUE hair transplant, we advise placing your head snug into a neck pillow and then resting your head and neck pillow on a normal bed pillow.
-This will prop your neck up a small amount, preventing your head turning and damaging your transplant.
+To ensure you sleep safely after your FUE hair transplant, we advise placing your head snugly into a neck pillow, then resting your head and neck pillow on a standard bed pillow.
+This will prop your neck up slightly, preventing your head from turning and damaging your transplanted follicles.

 By sleeping this way, you are slightly upright, ensuring you don’t worsen swelling or roll over in bed damaging transplanted grafts following your hair transplant.

-For patients who have undergone an FUT hair transplant we advise sleeping a touch more upright to prevent pressure on your donor incision site.
+For patients who have undergone an FUT hair transplant, we advise sleeping a touch more upright to prevent pressure on your donor incision site and ensure the area heals as planned.

 Specific advice on sleeping after an FUT and FUE hair transplant is given below.